fizzed/font-mfizz/README.md

 Please note that you may need to tweak and simplify your .svg file for it to be properly converted into a web font.

-3. Follow the steps above to setup your development environment.

-4. Add your .svg file to `src/svg`.
+3. Add your .svg file to `src/svg`.
 The file name will become the eventual glyph name (e.g. java.svg becomes .icon-java in the css).

+4. Follow the steps above to setup your development environment.
+Compile the font with your new icon(s).
+Verify they look good in a browser.
+Sometimes they need tweaking.

 5. Submit a pull request.